 It is important to note that biometric data used for categorisation or classification is considered as personal data under UK data protection law: if people can be identified indirectly or identified through additional information, then it is personal data.
-However, there may be emerging uses of biometrics where it is not possible to link back to an individual in any case, which may fall beyond this definition.
-Furthermore, the fact that special category status is not automatically given to biometric data collected for categorisation or classification, was considered as a potential weakness by the Review team, as it could make enforcement subject to challenge.
+However, there may be emerging engagement research and legal review uses of biometrics where it is not possible to link back to an individual in any case, which may fall beyond this definition.
+Furthermore, the fact that special category status is not automatically given to biometric data collected for categorisation or classification, was considered as a potential weakness by the Review team, as it could make enforcement subject to challenge.86